Research project into health benefits of nature spaces in urban environments

 A survey created by scientists from the University of Essex, including Dr Mike Rogerson and Professor Jules Pretty OBE, will assess the benefits of exposure to this environment via a short pre- and post-visit questionnaire.
 The study will look at mood, stress levels and mental acuity, with the results to be published nation-wide in late Q1 of 2018.

-Local residents and professionals are invited to reserve their place for an hour of quiet contemplation, a refreshing dose of ‘biophilia’ (nature contact) or a creative brainstorming session from 22 January to 2 February 2018, Monday to Friday, between 10am-6pm by emailing email@example.com (appointments will be made on a first come-first served basis).
+Local residents and professionals were invited to reserve their place for an hour of quiet contemplation, a refreshing dose of ‘biophilia’ (nature contact) or a creative brainstorming session from 22 January to 2 February 2018, Monday to Friday, between 10am-6pm.